Author:

 Ella Fitzgerald

-Ella Fitzgerald is considered to be the owner of the most unique three-octave vocal range in the history of jazz.
-Today it is called greatest and "First Lady of Jazz".
+Ella Fitzgerald is widely regarded as having the most unique three-octave vocal range in the history of jazz.
+Today she's called greatest and "first lady of jazz."

-For 50 years of Fitzgerald's brilliant career released about 90 albums, both solo and in tandem with other jazz geniuses, in particular with Duke Ellington, Louis Armstrong, Quincy Jones, Count Basie, Joe Pass, Oscar Peterson.
-Performer during her lifetime sold out over 40 million records with their recordings.
+In a glittering 50-year career, Fitzgerald released About 90 albums, both solo and in tandem with other jazz geniuses, notably Duke Ellington, Louis Armstrong, Quincy Jones, Count Basie, Joe Pass, Oscar Peterson.
+In her lifetime, the performer sold out over 40 million records of his own.

-One of the legendary performers country music that has ever existed in musical history.
-During her short career, Patsy managed write down over a hundred excellent compositions.
+One of the legendary performers of country music that has ever existed in musical history.
+In her short career, Patsy has managed to write down over a hundred excellent compositions.

-Kline began recording songs in the mid-50s and released 17 singles five years later.
-True, her early records did not achieve success.
-This was explained by the fact that the singer then had too little influence on the choice of material performed.
-However, this did not stop her from recording some really interesting works in the rockabilly genre.
+Cline began recording songs in the mid-50s and five years later had already released 17 singles.
+However, the success of her early records did not achieve.
+This was due to the fact that the singer then had too little influence on the choice of performed material.
+However, this did not prevent her from recording some really interesting works in the rockabilly genre.

-In the 60s, changing label and producer, Cline released the first big hit "I Fall to Pieces", which soon topped the country charts, becoming a model for the so-called "Nashville sound" of country music of the time.
-Over the years her voice became luxurious and confident, and live performances - more emotional.
+In the 60s, changing label and producer, Cline released her first big hit, "I Fall to Pieces," which soon topped the country charts, becoming a model for the so-called "Nashville sound" of country music at the time.
+Over the years, her voice became more luxurious and confident, and the live shows more emotional.

 The culmination of Patsy's work was the composition "Crazy", written by Willie Nelson.
-Artwork forever entered into world history as a reference recording of the "Nashville sound".
+The work is forever entered into world history as the benchmark recording of the "Nashville sound."

 In the spring of 1963, Kline's brilliant career was cut short by a plane crash.
 The singer died at the age of 30.
-However, her posthumous fame and influence grew every decade.
-Today, Patsy Cline is considered the first performer who opened the way for women into country music.
+But her posthumous fame and influence grew with each passing decade.
+Today, Patsy Cline is considered the first performer to open the way for women in country music.

 Janice Martin